 With the new year comes new health resolutions, be it hitting the gym a few times a week or cutting processed sugar out of your diet.
-It’s important to set goals that are both realistic and achievable, while simultaneously improving your health and well-being.
-A great way to start is by simply cutting out how much processed food you consume on a daily basis, and replacing these with fruits, veggies, whole grains, legumes, nuts/seeds, etc…As our New Year’s gift from us to you, here are 8 simple ways that you can make your diet more whole foods plant-based in 2019.
+It’s important to set goals that are both realistic and achievable while simultaneously improving your health and well-being.
+A great way to start is by simply cutting out how as much processed food you consume daily, and replacing these with fruits, veggies, whole grains, legumes, nuts/seeds, etc…As our New Year’s gift from us to you, here are 8 simple ways that you can make your diet more whole foods plant-based in 2022.
 You’ll be surprised by just how easy it can be to redo your eating habits without relying on food fads or dangerous detox diets!

 2. Swap Out Soda for Smoothies